bird-house/flyingpigeon/docs/source/descriptions/index.rst

 Processes
 *********

 Flyingpigeon provides processes for climate model data analysis, climate impact studies and investigations of extremes.
 A combination of processes will be called a 'workflow'.

 .. toctree::
    :maxdepth: 1

    analogues
    indices
    sdm
    subset
+   masks
    weatherregimes
+   climatefactsheet

 Download Resources
 ------------------